Kerry says unclear whether interim Iran deal within reach

 With Israel preparing to elect a new government next week, Kerry said the United States hoped that whatever the outcome it would help push forward the peace process with Palestinians.

-Opinion polls show Israel's center-left opposition is poised for an upset victory in the parliamentary elections over Prime Minister Benjamin Netanyahu's party.
+Opinion polls show Israel's centre-bit opposition is poised for an upset victory in the parliamentary elections over Prime Minister Benjamin Netanyahu's party.

 "President Obama remains committed to a two-state solution," Kerry said, adding "he remains hopeful that whatever choice that people of Israel make, that there will be an ability to be able to move forward on those efforts."